Sexting: Background

-Snapchat
+Studies

-A 2009 study found that 4 percent of teenagers aged 14 to 17 claim to have sent sexually explicit photos of themselves.
+A 2009 study found that 4 percent of teenagers aged 14 to 17 claimed to have sent sexually explicit photos of themselves.
 Fifteen percent of these teens also claimed to have received sexually explicit photos.
 This suggests a consent issue of people receiving photos without asking for them.
 This is enhanced with Snapchat, as the person receiving snapchats will not be aware of the contents until they open it, and messages are automatically deleted after some time.
 Although sexting through Snapchat is popular, "joke sexting" is more prevalent among users.
 Sending sexual images as a joke makes up approximately a quarter of the participants.